AI-public/Back-to-Basics-ANN-s/README.md

 And thats it!

-However, the ideas are WAY more interesting than the 3 points just mentionned.
+However, there are many ideas, WAY more interesting than the 3 points just mentionned.
 Lets discover some of the hidden histories of the basic CNN-Autoencoder